greenairways/GeoFS-OSM-Airport-Models/README.md

 # GeoFS OSM Airport Models
 This add-on adds basic OpenStreetMap models to airports with missing buildings and terminals.
 The models are generic, but are great for filling in missing buildings.
 Additionally, we also have custom user-contributed models that are highly detailed.

-P.S.: Please also visit [greenairways](https://flygxr.com).
+<sub>P.S.: Please also visit [our website](https://flygxr.com).</sub>

-# THIS ADDON WILL AUTO UPDATE
-## Changelog and list coming soon
 ## How to Use This Add-on?
 There are two ways to do this.
 One of them is easy but is quite annoying, while the other one is complicated but only needs to be done once.
 ### Method 1: JavaScript Console